exadmin/MobilePassFxApp/README.md

 ## Less secure flow (but still safe)
 * Download already built binary distributive of the application
 * Complete all steps from the previous topic starting from "Create new folder for the application somewhere..."

+# Security aspects
+- The application stores your Password in the Java KeyStore file which you will provide.
+The password to the KeyStore is stored in the properties file in plain-text format.
+So this only guarantees that no one accidentially will see your password on the screen.
+But is still possible to steel your password form keystore if there is accees to the file.
+- No logging of your password is implemented, neither into log files nor into console
+- No any network connection is done (or implemented) by the application itself